 Pregnant women need to get dental care because pregnancy hormones and morning sickness can affect oral health.
 Going to the dentist while pregnant is safe and also recommended by the, the , and the .
 While we understand being concerned for the health of your unborn child, skipping your appointment or ignoring tooth pain can do more harm than good.
 During pregnancy, added dental concerns such as pregnancy gingivitis or pregnancy tumors may occur as well.
 Continue reading to learn why a trip to the dentist is perfectly safe, and a great thing to do when pregnant.

 Dental Tips for a Healthy Pregnancy

 Let our dentist know if you’re pregnant or suspect you might be.
 We take extra precautions during your dentist appointment to ensure the safety of you and your unborn child.
 For example, we may postpone certain dental procedures if you have a high-risk pregnancy.

 During pregnancy, we are still able to take some dental x-rays.
 The radiation from dental x-rays is perfectly safe for you and the baby and allows our dentist to see what is happening inside your mouth.
-We share your concern for a healthy pregnancy, which is why we are more than happy to answer any questions you may have.
+Just to be safe, we will also use a lead blanket to ensure your baby is protected.